ketul-kothari-gh/js-advanced/readme.md

 While searching for variable engine will check the scope chain based recursively until either the reference is found or chain end is reached i.e. when hitting outer reference of Global EC.

-# ES6 let, const vs var
-1. let and const support block scope, var does not.
-2. let and const are also hoisted (Engine will setup memory for variables, function in EC creation phase before actual execution.) but Engine does not allow accessing let and const variables before declaration the way it allows var.
-3. let and const does not allow redeclaring variables.

-JS supports three scopes:
-Block scope
-Function scope
-Global scope

 # Single threaded
 JS engine is single threaded and hence follows synchronous behavior.